Science Module: Environmental Flows and Water Security

 This science module will introduce you to the concepts of water budgets, environmental flows, and water security and provide instruction on using tools that are now available online.
 We’ve assembled already available resources from our partners in the field of ample water, and produced new material to help weave together these concepts and introduce new resources.

 The segments may be watched individually but are intended to be watched in sequence so they may build upon each other for greatest understanding.
-After watching the module, if you have any questions about the material, or are interested in learning more about how you might see these types of projects pursued in your watershed, please feel free to contact our Science Manager, Adam Griggs.
 You may also access the videos on our Youtube channel here.

 Begin Science Module